robinozer/chefs-table/README.md

     - Surface Pro 7 and Duo
     - Galaxy Fold
     - Nest Hub, Nest Hub Max
-- Since nearly all width/height/margin/padding values were given in percentages, the responsivity of the website as a whole to different screen sizes was facilitated.
+- Nearly all width/height/margin/padding values were given in percentages, which facilitated the responsivity of the website as a whole to different screen sizes.
 - The website works well on Chrome - and although it hasn't been tested specifically for other browsers, the level of responsiveness should allow most modern browsers to use the website with ease.

 ## 9. Deployment ##